Goullies/Module_11_Challenge/README.md

 Answer: From the above heat map, it appears to be consentrated in the late evening to early morning hours of the day from 22:00 to 01:00 hours, possibly suggesting after work searches.

+#### Hourly Search data grouped for the Ave search Traffic by Week or the Year.
 ![Screenshot2_3](../Screenshots/Screenshot2_3.png)

 Question: Does the search traffic tend to increase during the winter holiday period (weeks 40 through 52)?